Owners' Counsel - Our Story banner

 James Singer (2022)

 James Singer is a lawyer with the law firm of Schuchat, Cook & Werner in St. Louis, MO.
-This year Mr. Singer received the Crystal Eagle in recognition of the time, commitment and devotion he displayed in bringing to the public’s attention the tragic story of Dr. Phillip Venable, a prominent African American doctor who, some 65 years ago, was precluded from moving into what was then the predominantly white neighborhood of Creve Coeur, through a racially motivated act of eminent domain that resulted in Dr. Venable’s property and partially constructed home being taken for a public park.
+In 2022, Mr. Singer received the Crystal Eagle in recognition of the time, commitment and devotion he displayed in bringing to the public’s attention the tragic story of Dr. Phillip Venable, a prominent African American doctor who, some 65 years agcommitment and devotion he displayed in bringing to the public’s attention the tragic story of Dr. Phillip Venable, a prominent African American doctor who, some rom moving into what was then the predominantly white neighborhood of Creve Coeur, through a racially motivated act of eminent domain that resulted in Dr. Venable’s property and partially constructed home being taken for a public park.
 Mr. Singer not only wrote the historical article that gave light to this injustice, but motivated countless others to exert pressure on the city to acknowledge what had been done and to make meaningful amends, including the renaming of the park after Dr. Venable.

 Christina Walsh (2020)